[Editor’s note: This story was previously published in May 2019. It has since been updated and republished.]

 Campbell Soup (CPB)

-Speaking of safe food holdings, let’s turn to Campbell Soup (NYSE:CPB).
-This is another of the unloved packaged foods makers.
+Campbell Soup (NYSE:CPB) is one of the unloved packaged-foods makers.
 It’s not hard to see why, if you only think about the company’s name.
 Canned soup certainly isn’t trendy with younger consumers at this point.
 And there’s a general nutritional wariness about heavily salted foods.

 PacWest Bancorp (PACW)

-Investors have been dumping bank stocks over the past month.
-The regional and community banking ETFs are down close to 20% in recent weeks.
-That has created a lot of value in this generally overlooked sector of the market, where solid dividends abound.
+After investors dumped bank stocks late last year, a lot of value has been created in this generally overlooked sector of the market, where solid dividends abound.

-That brings us to PacWest Bancorp (NASDAQ:PACW), which offers a 5.7% dividend yield at the moment.
-Headquartered in Los Angeles, PacWest is a major player throughout the California market and currently sports a $5.2 billion market cap.
-That puts it in a sweet spot, size wise, where it may still be a buyout candidate, but it is large enough to manage the rising costs of regulation and banking technology costs.
+That brings us to PacWest Bancorp (NASDAQ:PACW), which offers a more-than 6% dividend yield at the moment.
+Headquartered in Los Angeles, PacWest is a major player throughout the California market and currently sports a $5.1 billion market cap.
+That puts it in a sweet spot, size-wise, where it may still be a buyout candidate, but it is large enough to manage the rising costs of regulation and banking technology costs.

-Despite the horrid state of the California housing market in 2008, PacWest survived the crisis; in fact its shares never came close to zero during the panic.
+Despite the horrid state of the California housing market in 2008, PacWest survived the crisis.
+In fact, its shares never came close to zero during the panic.
 The bank has come out stronger, and is now generating record profits.
-Thanks to the corporate tax cuts in particular, PACW stock is now at a cheap P/E ratio of just 11x trailing and 10x forward earnings.
+Thanks to the corporate tax cuts in particular, PACW stock is now at a cheap P/E ratio of just 10.89 times its trailing earnings.

 New York Community Bancorp (NYCB)

-Despite its jawdropping yield, New York Community Bancorp (NASDAQ:NYCB) is an even safer bank stock.
-NYCB stock currently yields 6.9%, and they earn more than enough to cover the dividend, with earnings coming in at 80 cents and dividends at 68 cents annually.
+Despite its large yield, New York Community Bancorp (NASDAQ:NYCB) is an even safer bank stock.
+NYCB stock currently yields 8.61%, and they earn more than enough to cover the dividend, with earnings coming in at around 79 cents and dividends at 68 cents annually.

 Southern Co (SO)